grant-froelich/Bathymetric-GNN/docs/TRAINING_DASHBOARD.md

 ![Noise Detection by Version](images/06_noise_detection.png)

 V4 (96.8%) flagged everything as noise -- a failed overcorrection from V3's conservatism.
 V5 (0.0%) swung to the opposite extreme.
-V7 and V9 both land at 34.8%, matching the ground truth distribution.
+V7 and V9 both land at 34.8%, which represents genuine noise detection but is nearly double the validation set's actual noise rate of 18.8%.
+This over-prediction indicates a significant false positive rate, likely from the model learning Seward-specific seafloor patterns as noise-like.
+Geographic diversity in training data is the expected path to reducing these false positives.

 ### Mean Confidence